-It might seem a bit silly, but while I have spent the last three weeks makeup-less, with my greasy hair thrown up in a bun, scoffing snacks in my pyjamas as I work from the sofa, I have also been spritzing my most luxurious perfumes.
+It might seem a bit silly, but while I have spent the last few months makeup-less, with my greasy hair thrown up in a bun, scoffing snacks in my pyjamas as I work from the sofa, I have also been spritzing my most luxurious perfumes.
 You see, while some people require a blow-dry or a swipe of red lipstick to feel pulled-together and ready to take on the day, all I need is a spritz of perfume.

 Luckily, I am very well experienced when it comes to finding the most uplifting perfumes around.
 In fact, since discovering the power that perfume has over my mood, I’ve made it my beauty mission to collect the happiest scents around.
 As a result of said search, I am now the not-so-proud owner of an obscene amount of perfumes.
 Well over 50, if I had to put a number on it.